dmx-systems/dmx-linqa/README.md

 ## Collaborative production setup

-Regarding a multi-user setup Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
+Regarding a collaborative setup Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
 In its current form Linqa is meant to support organization-internal working groups.
 Except the login page the Linqa UI has no public surface.
 In order to access Linqa workspaces users need a Linqa account.
 Linqa workspaces are invitation-only.
 Workspaces and user accounts are created by Linqa administrators.
 For the account/password related workflows Linqa programmatically sends emails to users.

 Once Linqa is installed and minimum configuration is done (see above) these steps need to be done *only once*:

-1. Do multi-user and email configuration.
+1. Do user accounts and email configuration.
-2. Launch the Linqa UI and login as a **DMX administrator** and create a **Linqa administrator** account.
+2. Create a **Linqa administrator** account.
 3. Logout.

 From that moment on you're supposed to not login to Linqa as a DMX administrator anymore.
-For doing Linqa administration tasks login as a Linqa administrator.
+For doing Linqa administration tasks login as a Linqa administrator instead.

-### Multi-user configuration
+### User accounts and email configuration

 | Property                                | Required | Description |
 | --------                                | -------- | ----------- |